metagn/rot/doc/spec.md

 Similar to commas, newlines after the `=` character are treated as inline whitespace.

-An association can only be the item of a phrase.
-They cannot be nested inside other associations.
+Associations allow nesting and are right associative, i.e. `a = b = c` is an association of `a` with `b = c`.
+This is mostly for consistency with some other syntax.

 Author note: I don't have a good rationalization for this syntax.
 I would think it is a natively supported shorthand for `= abc "def"` but I guess that would be too general to deal with.
-I am fine with only having one infix operator though, and one that doesn't have a left/right precedence.
+I am fine with only having one infix operator though.

 ### Block